a1v0/london-liste/README.md

     - ensure that section titles and item titles aren't _both_ `<h2>` tags
 7. enable multiple categories per item
 8. make the list-view short description of each item be the first bullet point, not the long description
+9. change the way categories work so that they have a display name.
+Use OOP to achieve this